ligato/docs/docs/tutorials/04_kv-store.md

 }
 ```

+---

-Once we have the appropriate KV data store plugin set up, we can create a broker.
-The broker is a facade (mediator) through which we will communicate with the data store.
+Once you have your KV data store plugin set up, you will need to create a broker.
+The broker is a facade  for plugins or components communicate with the data store.
 The broker conceals the complexity of interacting with the different data stores and provides a simple read/write API.

 The broker must be initialized with a key prefix that becomes the root for the
-kv tree that the broker will operate on.
+KV tree that the broker will operate on.
 The broker uses the key prefix for all
-of  its operations (Get, List, Put, Delete).
-In this example we will use `/myplugin/`.
+of its get, list, put and delete operations.

+The key prefix of `/myplugin/` is used in this code snippet:

 ```go
 broker := p.KVStore.NewBroker("/myplugin/")
 ```

-!!! note
-    The etcd plugin must be configured with the address of the etcd server.
-This means the `endpoints` IP address in the `etcd.conf` file must match etcd server's `advertise client URLs` address displayed in the etcd startup log.
-See the etcd troubleshooting section below for clarification.

 The broker accepts `proto.Message` parameters in its methods.
-Therefore we need to define a protobuf model for data that we want to put in and read from the data store respectively.
+You will need to define a protobuf model for data that we want to put in and read from the data store respectively.

-For this tutorial we define a very simple model - `Greetings`.
+For this tutorial, a simple model called  `Greetings` is used.
 You can find it in
 the [`model.proto`][6] file.

 ```proto